Blog

 • Implementation of modern UI components, emphasizing accessibility and customization.

-The modernization approach allowed HDI to run their older RCP system alongside the evolving Vaadin client until stability was achieved.
+The modernization approach allowed HDI to run its older system alongside the evolving Vaadin-based system until stability was achieved.
 Over 350 application views and 250+ dialogs were refactored for usability enhancements.

 Results achieved: